syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-ink-annotation.md

 ---
 layout: post
 title: Working with ink annotations in UWP PDF Viewer | Syncfusion
-description: Learn about working with ink annotation in Syncfusion UWP PDF Viewer and its functionalities.
+description: Learn about working with ink annotation and its functionalities in Syncfusion Essential PDF viewer for UWP platform.
 platform: uwp
 control: PDF viewer
 documentation: ug